alex-spataru/HP-Spectre-4101dx-Hackintosh/README.md

 **Note:** I got the computer to boot and work decently with Big Sur.
 However, the Big Sur project is on pause until the OS is more widely tested, I ran into many issues regarding the OS itself (rather than my Hackintosh config), any effort as of now could be invalidated in the near future with a substantial bug fix/update.
 For the momnent, I'll continue working on improving Catalina support.

+#### ACPI patching

+This computer requires you to load a patched DSDT on your OC installation to get the battery & trackpad to work.
+For more information, check the [ACPI](ACPI/) folder.

 #### Credits

 - [Apple](https://www.apple.com) for macOS